Longevity Explorers Roll up their Sleeves

 Unmet Needs.
 Product Evaluation.
 Brainstorming & Ideation.

-Over the last 18 months, our circles of older adults (Longevity Explorers) have had more than 70 face to face circle meetings.
+In our first 24 months, our 5 circles of older adults (Longevity Explorers) had more than 100 face to face circle meetings.

 At these meetings we explore together unmet needs related to growing older; we try out, critique and compare various interesting products; and we engage in brainstorming and ideation for new and better products to help improve the quality of life as we age.